sno/unity-webgl-responsive/README.md

+# This repo is no longer maintained.

+Between the many different Unity versions and their varying template setups as well as my lack of resources, I haven't been able to maintain this repository.
+If you're interested it co-maintaining or taking over, please let me know.

 # unity-webgl-responsive

 Responsive layout template for Unity WebGL applications, intended for websites that have more going on than the application itself.